MicrosoftDocs/nav-content/dynamics-nav-app/year-how-complete-period-end-processes.md

 ---
-title: Optional Activities for Closing Periods | Microsoft Docs
+title: Optional Activities for Closing Periods
 description: This topic outlines the optional processes and activities for closing accounting periods in Financials.
 services: project-madeira
 documentationcenter: ''